6 Ways to Improve Your Wellbeing During the Holidays

 Putting up winter holiday decorations

-• More meaningful connections with close friends and loved ones
+• More meaningful connection with close loved ones

 • Movement and exercise